wp-plugins/tabby-responsive-tabs/readme.txt

 = Who or what is cubecolour? =

 My name is Michael Atkins.
 Cubecolour is the name of my web design and development business in South London where I work with businesses, organisations and individuals to build and support their websites using WordPress.
 I enjoy attending local WordCamps and WordPress meetups.
-I have used WordPress since 2007 and I am a moderator on the WordPress.org forums.
+I have used WordPress since 2007 and I am a moderator on the WordPress.org support forums.
 When I'm not sitting in front of my MacBook I can usually be found playing bass or ukulele.

 = Why do you spell the word 'color' incorrectly? =